Nearly ballistic twins, the .308 versus .30-06 debate seems moot. However, some nuances can swing hunters and shooters one way or another.

 Concluding the .308 Vs .30-06 Debate

 After all these years, does the .308 vs .30-06 debate makes sense and should it continue?
-On one hand, no. The average shooter looking for a top-notch hunting cartridge to handle dang near any game in North America or connect at 1,000 yards out will be served well by either .30-caliber.
+On one hand, no. The average shooter looking for a top-notch hunting cartridge to handle dang near any game in North America or to potentially connect out to 1,000 yards will be served well by either .30-caliber.
 On the other hand, yes, the discussion does matter.
 Without ticking down the list of each cartridge’s advantages and disadvantages, shooters might be blind to the fact the .30-06 offers a bit more reloading versatility or the .308 more options in semi-automatic rifles.
 These points are imperative for some people and worth jawing over.
 So banter on about the .308 vs .30-06.
 Besides, what else are you going to do at deer camp, except lie?